-A blanket purchase order (also known as a standing purchase order) is an agreement arranged between an organization and a supplier to deliver goods or services at a predetermined price on a recurring basis for a specified time period (typically 1 year).
+A blanket purchase order (also known as a standing purchase order) is a purchase order that outlines an ongoing agreement arranged between an organization and a vendor to deliver goods or services at a predetermined price and on a recurring basis for a specified time period.

-For example, if an organization determines that it submits eight purchase orders per month to a particular vendor, it can consolidate these purchases into a single blanket purchase order and issue one PO for the entire year — as opposed to issuing 96 smaller purchase orders.
+For example, if an organization determines that it submits eight purchase orders per month to a particular vendor, it can consolidate these purchases into a single blanket purchase order and issue one purchase order for the entire year.

 In addition to establishing a set price and quantity to be purchased, these types of purchase orders are also useful when the specific quality or features of an item are important.